comp-journalism/UMD-J479V-J779V-Spring2017/README.md

   - C. LeCompte.
 Automation in the Newsroom.
 Nieman Reports.
 Sept, 2015.
 [Article](http://niemanreports.org/articles/automation-in-the-newsroom/)
   - S. Wang.
 The New York Times built a Slack bot to help decide which stories to post to social media.
 Nieman Lab.
 Aug 2015.
 [Link](http://www.niemanlab.org/2015/08/the-new-york-times-built-a-slack-bot-to-help-decide-which-stories-to-post-to-social-media/)

 - **Coding Hangout: Wed.
 Feb.
 15, 4:30-7:00pm in Knight 3207**
   - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
 RSVP and there will be Pizza!
 RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

-###February 20 - Algorithmic Curation and Dissemination###
+###February 20 - Data Mining in Journalism###
 - **Readings DUE**:
-  - M. Sifry.
-Facebook Wants You to Vote on Tuesday.
-Here's How It Messed With Your Feed in 2012.
-Mother Jones.
-Oct.
-2014.
-[Article](http://www.motherjones.com/politics/2014/10/can-voting-facebook-button-improve-voter-turnout)
-  - A. Spangher.
-Building the Next New York Times Recommendation Engine.
-NYT Open Blog.
-Aug.
-2015 [Article](http://open.blogs.nytimes.com/2015/08/11/building-the-next-new-york-times-recommendation-engine/)

-- **Coding Hangout: Wed.
-Feb.
-22, 4:30-7:00pm in Knight 3207**
-  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
-RSVP and there will be Pizza!
-RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

-###February 27 - Data Mining: Editorial and Business Applications###
-  - **Readings DUE**:
+    - J. Stray.
+The Age of the Cyborg.
+Columbia Journalism Review.
+Fall / Winter 2016.
+[Article](http://www.cjr.org/analysis/cyborg_virtual_reality_reuters_tracer.php)
     - A. Fitts.
 The new importance of ‘social listening’ tools.
 Columbia Journalism Review.
 July / August 2015.
 [Article](http://www.cjr.org/analysis/the_new_importance_of_social_listening_tools.php)
     - R. Schwartz, M. Naaman, R. Teodoro.
 Editorial Algorithms: Using Social Media to Discover and Report Local News.
 Proc.
 International Conference on Web and Social Media.
 2015.
 [PDF](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM15/paper/view/10593/10523)

 - **Coding Hangout: Wed.
-Mar.
-1, 4:30-7:00pm in Knight 3207**
+Feb.
+22, 4:30-7:00pm in Knight 3207**
   - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
 RSVP and there will be Pizza!
 RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

-###March 6 - Visual Analytics of Documents and Texts###
+###February 27 - Visual Analytics of Documents and Texts###
 - **Readings DUE**:
   - C. Felix, A. Vikram Pandey, E. Bertini, C. Ornstein and S. Klein.
 RevEx: Visual Investigative Journalism with A Million Healthcare Reviews.
 Symposium on Computation + Journalism.
 2015.
 [PDF](http://cj2015.brown.columbia.edu/papers/revex.pdf) | [ProPublica Article](http://www.propublica.org/article/stay-far-far-away-and-other-things-gleaned-from-yelp-health-reviews)
   - M Brehmer, S Ingram, J Stray, T Munzner.
 Overview: The design, adoption, and analysis of a visual document mining tool for investigative journalists.
 IEEE Transactions on Visualization and Computer Graphics, 20 (12), 2014.
 [Article](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6875900&tag=1) (access on campus or via library to download PDF)

+- **Coding Hangout: Wed.
+Mar.
+1, 4:30-7:00pm in Knight 3207**
+  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
+RSVP and there will be Pizza!
+RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

+###March 6 - Algorithmic Curation and Dissemination###
+- **Readings DUE**:
+  - M. Sifry.
+Facebook Wants You to Vote on Tuesday.
+Here's How It Messed With Your Feed in 2012.
+Mother Jones.
+Oct.
+2014.
+[Article](http://www.motherjones.com/politics/2014/10/can-voting-facebook-button-improve-voter-turnout)
+  - A. Spangher.
+Building the Next New York Times Recommendation Engine.
+NYT Open Blog.
+Aug.
+2015 [Article](http://open.blogs.nytimes.com/2015/08/11/building-the-next-new-york-times-recommendation-engine/)

 ###March 13 - Algorithmic Accountability Reporting###
   - **Readings DUE**: